-Ideally you should baby proof your cabinets and drawers long before your child is ready to move about on their own.
-Children grow and develop quickly and before you know it that adorable baby of yours will be moving about and getting into all sorts of things!
+Ideally, you should baby proof your cabinets and drawers long before your child is ready to move about on their own.
+But children grow and develop quickly, and before you know it, that adorable baby of yours will be moving about and getting into all sorts of things!

 Your cabinets may contain cleaners, beauty products, cooking utensils, and appliances, or a myriad of other things you want to keep your baby out of.
-The majority of poisoning reports that involve young children have to do with cleaning supplies, medicines, and beauty products.
+Unfortunately, the majority of poisoning reports that involve young children have to do with cleaning supplies, medicines, and beauty products.

 With a bit of forward planning, you can, however, prevent many accidents from happening!